negahama/NegahamaOrg.CodePrism/README.md

 I don't think there's a particular need for a new search function, but I do think there's a need to use it more conveniently or display it effectively.

-When you select a symbol from the code, the code prism displays basic information about selected symbol in the definition view, such as the declaration and definition of this symbol by default.
+When you select a symbol from the code, the Code Prism displays basic information about selected symbol in the definition view, such as the declaration and definition of this symbol by default.

 And I gathered various search methods in one place(top of the definition view).